dahyoh/100DaysOfCloud/Journey/001/Readme.md

 ## Cloud Research

-- Viewed videos on the 100DaysOfCloud on Youtube and also setting up my github repo.
+- Viewed videos on the 100DaysOfCloud on Youtube, I started setting up my github repo.

 - Sent a request on linkedin to the 100DaysOfCloud group